DarkSplash/Subnet-Calc-Trojan/README.md

 # Subnet Calc Trojan
- A Subnet Calcualtor which installs backdoors on a linux system and exfiltrates system info to a mySQL server.
+ A Subnet Calculator which installs backdoors on a linux system and exfiltrates system info to a mySQL server.

 mySQL API Libraries:
 apt-get install libmysqlclient-dev